wrench-project/wrench/examples/README.md

   - `action_api/super-custom-action`: An example that showcases how a custom action within a job can do powerful things (and essentially act itself as an execution controller).

-  - `action_api/bare-metal-bag-of-tasks`: A simulation of the execution of a bag-of-tasks workload on a bare-metal compute service, with all data being read/written from/to a single storage service.
-Two  tasks are executed concurrently on the compute service until the workload is complete.
+  - `action_api/*-bag-of-actions`: A simulation of the execution of a bag-of-actions workload on various compute servies, with all data being read/written from/to a single storage service.

+  - 'XRootD': A simulation of a storage system that resembles the XRootD storage system.

 ### Workflow-API simulator examples